Last Cuomo Downfall in NY Put a Republican in the Governor's Mansion

 “New Yorkers are fired up and passionately all in to Save Our State, and they’re taking action,” Zeldin stated.
 “They know Cuomo’s Gotta Go, and it’s going to take a new generation of leadership to get the job done.”

-Andrew Cuomo’s campaign also took a slight hit this past weekend when his brother Chris Cuomo’s mother- and father-in-law were spotted at a fundraiser in Southampton Village for the elder Cuomo’s challenger, Zeldin, according to Breitbart News.
+Andrew Cuomo’s campaign also took a slight hit this past weekend when his brother Chris Cuomo’s mother- and father-in-law were spotted at a fundraiser in Southampton Village for the elder Cuomo’s opponent, Zeldin, according to Breitbart News.
 The event reportedly took place at the home of Walter Deane and raised more than $100,000.

 Write to Ashley Oliver at aoliver@breitbart.com.